 Will those entering Faulkner's on the new day option in 2026 be full members of the house?

 Yes.
 All pupils entering Faulkner’s will be full members of the house.
-Day pupils will have access to the Common Room facilities although they will not be allocated study desks or a bed.
+Day pupils will have access to the Common Room facilities study space, but they will not be allocated study desks in a bedroom.
 The social benefits of bringing the whole year group together as they begin their journey with us are significant and an essential aspect of our Faulkner’s model.
 Being together serves to enable the formation of enduring friendships across the year group for both day and boarding students.

 Will Faulkner’s day pupils become members of our Senior Boarding Houses as they enter Shell in September 2027?

-No. Day pupils will become members of a Day House in September 2027.
-This will welcome pupils in both Shell and the Sixth Form.
-The opening of a new house is an exciting moment in any school’s history.
-Of course, here at Bradfield, it has been successfully accomplished on numerous occasions in the past.
+No. Day pupils will become members of the new Day House in September 2027, when pupils in all year groups will be able to join or move to the new day option.
+The opening of a new house is an exciting moment in any school’s history and we will share news about the name and location of the Day House and who the first Housemaster/mistress will be in the summer term of 2026.
 The ambition will be for this house to become a highly collegiate and outstandingly competitive force right at the heart of Bradfield’s community.

 What will the arrangements be for Lower Sixth Formers electing for the new day option in 2026?

 In 2026, any Lower Sixth Formers choosing to become a day student will remain with their current boarding house initially.
-In the Upper Sixth, they will have the opportunity to become the founding members of the new Day House with all the leadership responsibilities that this will entail.
+New sixth formers joining as day students will be allocated a place in one of the boarding houses.
+In the Upper Sixth, they will become the founding members of the new Day House with all the leadership responsibilities that this will entail.

 Why are you limiting access to the new day offering to pupils entering Faulkner’s and the Lower Sixth in 2026?